 Maintenance of work equipment

-New machines must be UKCA marked or CE marked and supplied with a Declaration of Conformity and instructions in English.
+New machinery placed on the market in Great Britian (England, Scotland and Wales) must be UKCA or CE marked, supplied with a declaration of conformity, and have instructions in English.

 Maintenance of plant and equipment is carried out to prevent problems arising, to put faults right, and to ensure equipment is working effectively.

-It may be part of a planned programme or may have to be carried out at short notice after a breakdown.
+It may be part of a planned programme of maintenance work or may have to be carried out at short notice after a breakdown.
 It always involves non-routine activities and can expose those involved (and others) to a range of risks.

 Why maintenance of plant and equipment is important